jonathanbossenger/boss-box-lemp/README.md

 Access
 ======

-You can access the local site by either the IP address or sitename specified in your settings.yaml (if it is set in your /etc/hosts file)
+You can access the local site by either the IP address or sitename specified in your settings.yaml (if you have set the relevant /etc/hosts record)

 ```
 http://192.168.33.10 or http://sitename